-a.
-The most recent operator(s)/owner(s) shall remove the large wind energy system, or any part thereof, at the end of its useful life or when it is has been abandoned, as defined herein, and restore the site in accordance with its removal plan.
+1. The most recent operator(s)/owner(s) shall remove the large wind energy system, or any part thereof, at the end of its useful life or when it is has been abandoned, as defined herein, and restore the site in accordance with its removal plan.
 The most recent operator(s)/owner(s) shall notify the Building Inspector by certified mail of the proposed date of discontinuance.
 Without notice of a proposed date of discontinuance, the large wind energy system, or any part thereof, shall be presumed to have been abandoned if it is not in operation for a period of six (6) months.
-The Building Inspector may engage, at the applicant's expense, a licensed professional engineer to help determine whether the large wind energy system has been abandoned.
+The Building Inspector may engage, at the (most recent applicant's expense) most recent operator(s)/owner(s) expense, a licensed professional engineer to help determine whether the large wind energy system has been abandoned.

-- b.
-After six (6) months of non-operation of any portion of the large wind energy system, the Building Inspector shall issue a written notice of discontinuance to the most recent operator(s)/owner(s) of the large wind energy system.
-The most recent operator(s)/owner(s) shall have thirty (30) days to rebut the presumption of abandonment raised by such non-operation by submitting information to the Building Inspector demonstrating that the part of the large wind energy system in question has operated within the six (6) month period or that it will return to operator(s)/owner(s) does not rebut the presumption or fails to return the discontinued portion of the large wind energy system to operation within six (6) months from the date of the written notice of discontinuance, or within such other time as agreed to in writing by the Building Inspector, it shall be deemed abandoned. - a.c.
-The most recent operator(s)/owner(s) shall physically remove the large wind energy system and restore the site within one-hundred eighty days (180) days from the end of its useful life or from when it has been abandoned, as defined herein.
-If the most recent operator(s)/owner(s) fails to remove the large wind energy system within the one-hundred eighty (180) day period, the town shall have the right, to the extent it is otherwise duly authorized by law, to enter onto the site and physically remove the large wind energy system and restore the site at the sole expense of the most recent operator(s)/owner(s).
+- 2. After six (6) months of non-operation of any portion of the large wind energy system, the Building Inspector shall issue a written notice of discontinuance to the most recent operator(s)/owner(s) of the large wind energy system.
+The most recent operator(s)/owner(s) shall have thirty (30) days to rebut the presumption of abandonment raised by such non-operation by submitting information to the Building Inspector demonstrating that the part of the large wind energy system in question has operated within the six (6) month period or that it will return to operation at a date specified not to exceed one year from discontinuance.
+If the most recent operator(s)/owner(s) does/do not rebut the presumption or fails to return the discontinued portion of the large wind energy system to operation within six (6) months from the date of the written notice of discontinuance, or within such other time as agreed to in writing by the Building Inspector, it shall be deemed abandoned. - 3.
+The most recent operator(s)/owner(s) shall physically remove the large wind energy system and restore the site within one hundred eighty (180) days from the end of its useful life or from when it has been abandoned, as defined herein.
+If the most recent operator(s)/owner(s) fails/fail to remove the large wind energy system within the one-hundred eighty one hundred eighty (180) day period, the town shall have the right, to the extent it is otherwise duly authorized by law, to enter onto the site and physically remove the large wind energy system and restore the site at the sole expense of the most recent operator(s)/owner(s).